unification-com/testnet/README.md

 ## TestNet Network Upgrades

-On 09/04/2020, TestNet will be upgraded from v3 to v4.
-Please see the [v3 - v4 upgrade instructions](upgrades/TestNet_v3-v4_upgrade.md)
+On **09/04/2020**, TestNet was upgraded from v3 to v4.

+If your TestNet node is still running v3, please see the [v3 - v4 upgrade instructions](upgrades/TestNet_v3-v4_upgrade.md)

 ## TestNet History